Menu

 Celebration Bells rehearse on Wednesdays at 6pm in the Bell Room (upstairs of the Education wing).
 They play once a month at the 9am Sunday worship service.
 If you are interested in playing bells, just show up and/or let Gene know.

-Help is needed - Join Celebration Bells!
+You Can Join Celebration Bells!

 If you’re interested, please talk to Gene Wagner, director of Celebration Bells.